Limaru-Minecraft/iciwi/README.md

 ### Using fare gates

 There are two types of activation methods, explained below.
-In both cases, The plugin will check if the sign is valid and if the player fulfils all conditions to open the gate (things like whether the player has a valid ticket or card) before opening the gate.
+In both cases, the plugin will check if the sign is valid and if the player fulfils all conditions to open the gate (things like whether the player has a valid ticket or card) before opening the gate.
 If there is no sign or if the sign is invalid, the second check will not happen and the handling will be passed back to the server; otherwise, the gate will continue to be closed.

 - [Faregate] signs and signs with the F flag:
 > Players should right-click on an openable block (i.e. fence gates and trapdoors) located two blocks above the sign.